rbnhmll/vue-workshop/vueJS_workshop.md

 ### Creating a project -- `vue create`

-To create a vue app we type `vue create` followed by the name of the project, giving you options to select a default template, or folly configure it to your needs.
+To create a vue app we type `vue create` followed by the name of the project, giving you options to select a default template, or fully configure it to your needs.

 ```bash
 vue create <project-name>